 This is a great (but often overlooked) strategy for helping a family member get into their own home.
-This
+This applies to the following situations:

 - Your parent is on a fixed income and cannot afford to buy his or her own house.